 This award honors Professor Don Eden (San Francisco State University) who held his students, colleagues and himself to the highest standards of excellence in research.
-In 1998 Professor Eden received the CSUPERB Faculty Research Award and was a tireless participant in CSUPERB governance from that time until his death in 2000.
+In 1998 Professor Eden received the CSUBIOTECH Faculty Research Award and was a tireless participant in CSUBIOTECH governance from that time until his death in 2000.
 Professor Eden's own research was in biophysics and physical biochemistry, therefore, nomination of students using these approaches is particularly encouraged.

-The Eden Award competition is held at the virtual annual CSU Biotechnology Symposium (January 12-15, 2022).
-The maximum Eden Award is \$1,750 and is awarded as both a cash prize and a travel allowance to attend a professional meeting.
+The Eden Award competition is held at the annual CSU Biotechnology Symposium (January 12-13, 2024).
+The maximum Eden Award is \$2,000 and is awarded as both a cash prize and a travel allowance to attend a professional meeting.